Rei-SwitchBot/faq/en-us/Keypad Vision.md

 [https://support.switch-bot.com/hc/en-us/articles/33066333360919](https://support.switch-bot.com/hc/en-us/articles/33066333360919-How-to-Set-SwitchBot-Keypad-Vision-Keypad-Vision-Pro-to-Automatically-Wake-Up-at-a-Specific-Time)
 2. Please check if there is any available firmware by going to SwitchBot App → Keypad Vision → Gear Icon → Firmware & Battery.
 If necessary, perform the firmware update near the device.
 Note:
-After upgrading the firmware, please fully charge the device before use.
+- After upgrading the firmware, please fully charge the device before use.
+- When Fast Unlock is enabled, it drains the battery faster.
+Please go to the SwitchBot app → Keypad Vision → Gear icon → turn off Fast Unlock and monitor the situation.
+- Please charge the device while the power is on.
+Once charging is complete, avoid turning the power on or off.